ismoz/dynlib/docs/design.md

 ### Caching & JIT
 - Compute a spec hash from:
   - file contents of model + selected mods (after path resolution),
-  - chosen stepper, dtype, and StructSpec,
+  - chosen stepper, dtype, and workspace layouts,
   - dynlib + numba version pins.
 - Use that hash to name compiled artifacts (stable across machines if content matches).